 They created one of the most talked about campaigns in recent times, thanks to an astonishing number of supporters on Crowdfunder.

-It consisted of almost 300 billboards across Europe, a 'March to Leave', three spoof websites and projections in Westminster, Brussels, on the white cliffs of Dover, Windsor Castle and Buckingham Palace.
+It consisted of over 400 billboards across Europe, a 'March to Leave', three spoof websites and projections in Westminster, Brussels, on the white cliffs of Dover, Windsor Castle and Buckingham Palace.

 It also provided the defining image at the People's March rally in London, attended by a million people.